tomkeuper/Documentation/docs/BedWars2023/developers/custom-economy.md

     @Override
     public void giveMoney(Player p, double money) {
         // Give the money amount to the player
-        // When using this method we suggest calling the PlayerMoneyGainEvent event }
+        // When using this method within your own addon, it is suggested that you call
+        // the PlayerMoneyGainEvent event immediately after using this method.
+    }

     @Override